AdaCore/gnatstudio/docs/users_guide/compilation.rst

 :menuselection:`Edit --> Preferences --> Plugins` menu).

 .. index:: build targets
-.. _The_Target_Configuration_Dialog:
+.. _The_Target_Configuration_Editor:

-The Target Configuration Dialog
+The Target Configuration Editor
 ===============================

 GPS provides an interface for launching operations such as building